vmware-archive/push-android/README.md

  1. Push - the source code for the Push Client SDK itself.
 Includes Android JUnit tests in the `androidTest` directory.
 The Push SDK depends on the Analytics SDK to handle analytics requirements.
  2. Push-Sample - an application that can be used to demonstrate the Push SDK (described below).
- 3. Push-SimpleDemoApp - the simplest possible application that links to and demonstrates the Push Client SDK. (described below).
+ 3. Push-Demo - the simplest possible application that links to and demonstrates the Push Client SDK. (described below).

 Staging Server